Is rainwater harvesting worth it?

-Rainwater harvesting is a simple and sustainable way to protect our planet’s natural resources and delicate ecosystems.
-When we use harvested water, we conserve groundwater, save energy, limit the damaging effects of stormwater runoff, and bring out the best in our lawns and gardens.
+Water harvesting is a simple and sustainable way to protect our planet’s natural resources and delicate ecosystems.
+When you use harvested rainwater, you conserve groundwater, save energy, limit the damaging effects of stormwater runoff, and bring out the best in our lawns and gardens.

-As climate change accelerates, droughts are becoming common in many regions.
-Some urban areas, farms, and industrial sites are now turning to groundwater extraction to meet growing demand.
+As climate change accelerates, droughts are becoming common in many areas.
+Some communities, farms, and industrial sites are now turning to groundwater extraction to meet growing demand.
 But this water-sourcing practice can be destructive.

 Aquifers may be tainted by fertilizers, pesticides, or other chemicals.
-If we reduce the amount of water in these underground water supplies faster than it can be replenished:
+If we empty these underground water supplies faster than they can be replenished:

 - the relative concentration of pollutants increases

 - over time, the water becomes unsafe for our drinking needs

 When we choose rainwater collection over groundwater extraction, we give aquifers a chance to naturally refill.
 In doing so, we conserve and even enhance our local water supply.

 Rainwater saves the energy required for tap water

 In most cases, the water that comes out of our taps is treated and piped by municipal systems.
 Consider the energy demands of these systems: